hamzajabbar-ua/CriticalMinerals/README.md

 # U.S. Critical-Minerals Industrial Policy and Global Mining Dynamics

 *Prepared April 2026 · I pulled the references mainly from official government pages, company releases, permit dashboards, and recent market reporting.
-A few details from media/paywalled reports are included where useful, but I’ve tried to flag anything that is not fully confirmed in public documents.*
+A few details from media/paywalled reports are included where useful, but I’ve tried to flag anything that is not fully confirmed in public documents.
+Thanks, Hamza.*

 ---